Medical-Fitness Technician

 Learning Objective:

-- Properly conduct the Leg-Raise Test
+- Know how to conduct the Leg-Raise Test

 - Calculate the Core Muscle Fitness Score